bhisaac/5eFP/5eFP-SRD.md

 - It must succeed on a DEX check or be knocked prone.
 - It must make a STR check.
 If it fails, you can push it up to 3 squares away from you.
 - It can’t take reactions until the end of your next turn.

+### Way of Tranquility

+You may also produce one bonus healing effect whenever you use your Ki feature.

+- Your touch heals.
+You or an ally within reach discards up to LEVEL wounds.
+- You spend 3 uses of your Ki feature and touch a creature, curing it of one disease or neutralizing one poison affecting it.
+You can cure multiple diseases and neutralize multiple poisons with a single use of this game feature, expending points separately for each one.

+**Path of Tranquility (Rest).** You innately cast _sanctuary_ on yourself.
+Its saving	throw DC equals 10 + WIS.
+A creature that succeeds on its WIS check is immune to this effect for the rest of the encounter.

 ## Deflect Missiles (Reaction)